dkroderos/chatbot-template/README.md

 RESPONSE_DELAY=10
 ```

 - Don't forget to restart the container when you changing the environment variables.

 ```sh
 docker compose down
 docker compose up -d --build
 ```

+### Customizing AI Behavior

+- The API reads all `.txt` files from the SystemMessages directory, treating each one as a single system message.
+Simply create a `.txt` file and define how you want the AI to behave.

 ### 📄 License